holaaaaa12345/SuperPlug/README.md

 # Overview

 Introducing SuperPlug AutoML – your intuitive no-code-solution for training traditional supervised algorithm, meticulously brought to life by the coding prowess of ChatGPT, Claude, Bard, and me.
-Positioned as a baseline model comparison tool, this collaboration champions simplicity without compromising efficiency (well at least not that much :p).
+It's intended for creating and choosing baseline model to be improved upon manually -- if you cant beat it's performance, you simply suck :stuck_out_tongue_closed_eyes:.

 *Currently under development with supports for Ridge, Linear, and brute-forced KNN regression.*